aws-iot-builder-tools/iot-provisioning-secretfree/README.md

    *Note*: there is room for customization in the payload response from API Gateway to also include the region-sensitive connectivity endpoint.
-This value should be saved to NVM for future use.
-When connecting to AWS IoT Core, the system
+This value should be saved to NVM for future connections.
-10. In the case where the certificate is not registered as active with AWS IoT Core, the JITP or JITR process occurs.
-The diagram expresses the JITP process for simplicity, but you might require JITR when registration has requirements beyond the JITP capabilities.
-11. Upon successful JITP or JITR interrogation, the object provisioning occurs so that all required and accessory objects are instantiated to enable IoT Core authorization as well as future indexing and jobs through Thing Group attribution.

 ## Issuing with AWS IoT Core